 Initially the artifacts will be seen as digital objects, accompanied by intriguing stories and explanations of their origins and purpose.
 The museum will mount traveling exhibits and work with returned volunteer groups to bring a Peace Corps presence into many communities across America and even around the world.
 Eventually, once a physical museum is established, exhibitions from the Collection will rotate periodically and be used for onsite programming.

 Note: Existing artifacts in the Collection are being processed in 2018.
-A list of objects by category is seen to the far right.
+A list of objects by category is seen below.